 However if you still want to go ahead with CPU mining, you will need CPU specific mining software like CPU Miner.

-There are certain Android apps that can help you mine Dogecoin, like Coin Miner Pro.
+Dogecoin mining on Android – There are certain Android apps that can help you mine Dogecoin, like Dogeminer.
 It’s a lightweight and simple app that allows Dogecoin mining along with a host of other cryptocurrencies.
-Keep in mind that this app can overheat your android device, depending on its capabilities.
+Keep in mind that this Dogecoin mining app overheats your android device, depending on its capabilities.
 There’s n profit potential for this mining method.

 You can go for power marketplaces such as Nicehash which still offers Scrypt mining contracts.
 It’s different from other cloud mining pools as it pairs hashing power with buyers.